guilhermealcar/guilhermealcar/README.md

 ### Hi there 👋
-My name is Guilherme de Almeida do Carmo and I'm a Computer Enineering student at Federal University of Technology - Paraná (UTFPR).
+My name is Guilherme and I'm a Computer Engineering student at Federal University of Technology - Paraná (UTFPR).
+I’m currently learning Python for data analysis.

 <!--